-The first and easiest answer is that the quality of your relationship (if you choose to have one) is actually an excellent predictor not just of your overall happiness, but also your professional success.
-Compared to those in floundering relationships, happily partnered people have a leg up in business, just like in life.
+The first and easiest answer is that the quality of your relationship (if you choose to have one) is actually an excellent predictor not just of your overall happiness, but also of your professional success.
+Compared with those in floundering relationships, happily partnered people have a leg up in business, just as they do in life.

 But a second reason exists too.
 Repressing conflict kills romantic relationships, but it destroys business relationships just as easily.
 That's why both therapists and veteran entrepreneurs insist it's better to overcommunicate than undercommunicate with your co-founders.
 If most romances would benefit from a little more healthy airing of issues, so would many startups.